FULL PRACTICE AUTHORITY FOR NURSE PRACTITIONERS EXPANDS CARE FOR VIRGINIA

 Here’s why it’s important to support nurse practitioners throughout Virginia:

 Patients come first.
-Nurse practitioners provide high-quality care to every patient.
-Over the past 40 years, every major study on NP care – over 100 – have shown that nurse practitioners’ patient health outcomes meet or exceed the results from other providers.
+Nurse practitioners provide safe, high-quality care to every patient.
+For more than 50 years, every major study on NP care – over 100 – have shown that nurse practitioners’ patient health outcomes meet or exceed the results from other providers.
 This is because NPs choose a population focus earlier in their education.
 Their philosophy guides NPs to take a holistic approach.
 They look at and listen to the entire patient.

-People of Virginia need more primary care.
-The shortage of primary care providers already impacts Virginia residents – in both underserved rural and urban areas.
-More than 90% of all NPs are certified to provide primary care.
+People of Virginia need more primary and mental health care.
+The shortage of primary and mental health care providers already impacts Virginia residents – in both underserved rural and urban areas.
+More than 88% of all NPs are certified to provide primary care.
 We must act quickly to ensure the people of Virginia can depend on access to quality health care in the years to come.

 Nurse practitioners serve rural communities.
-Nurse practitioners are twice as likely as physicians to serve in rural communities, and NPs in states with lower barriers to practice are more likely to practice in rural areas compared to states without it.
+Studies show nurse practitioners are twice as likely as physicians to serve in rural communities, and NPs in states with lower barriers to practice are more likely to practice in rural areas compared to states without it.

 It saves money.
 Outdated regulations put red tape between nurse practitioners and patients.
 Free market advocates support lower barriers to practice for nurse practitioners, as increased competition in health care is good for both patients and consumers.
 Unlike other proposals to expand access to care, this will not cost taxpayers a dime.